Skip to main content

 Evaluating R:R Before You Enter

-R:R is not something you calculate after a trade closes.
-It's something you measure before you enter.
-Every setup has a natural R:R based on three numbers: your entry price, your structural stop (from Lesson 3), and your profit target.
+R:R is measured before you enter, not after.
+Every setup has a natural R:R from three numbers: entry, structural stop, and profit target.

 1. Identify your entry price